KentonWoods/Dashboard-Graphics/README.md

 ```
 backgrounds/
   blue-modern.svg
+  blue-modern.png
   minimal-executive-modern.svg
+  minimal-executive-modern.png
   dark-analytic-premium.svg
+  dark-analytic-premium.png
   editorial-storytelling.svg
+  editorial-storytelling.png
   soft-card-ui.svg
+  soft-card-ui.png
   institutional-classic.svg
+  institutional-classic.png

 icons/
   blue-modern/
     back.svg
+    back.png
     calendar.svg
+    calendar.png
     clear_filters.svg
+    clear_filters.png
     close.svg
+    close.png
     collapse.svg
+    collapse.png
     csv.svg
+    csv.png
     download.svg
+    download.png
     expand.svg
+    expand.png
     filter.svg
+    filter.png
     help.svg
+    help.png
     home.svg
+    home.png
     info.svg
+    info.png
     last_updated.svg
+    last_updated.png
     pdf.svg
+    pdf.png
     print.svg
+    print.png
     refresh.svg
+    refresh.png
     reset.svg
+    reset.png
     search.svg
+    search.png
     share.svg
+    share.png
     spreadsheet.svg
+    spreadsheet.png

   minimal-executive-modern/
-    back.svg
-    calendar.svg
-    clear_filters.svg
-    close.svg
-    collapse.svg
-    csv.svg
-    download.svg
-    expand.svg
-    filter.svg
-    help.svg
-    home.svg
-    info.svg
-    last_updated.svg
-    pdf.svg
-    print.svg
-    refresh.svg
-    reset.svg
-    search.svg
-    share.svg
-    spreadsheet.svg
+    [same 20 icons, SVG and PNG]

   dark-analytic-premium/
-    [same 20 icons]
+    [same 20 icons, SVG and PNG]

   editorial-storytelling/
-    [same 20 icons]
+    [same 20 icons, SVG and PNG]

   soft-card-ui/
-    [same 20 icons]
+    [same 20 icons, SVG and PNG]

   institutional-classic/
-    [same 20 icons]
+    [same 20 icons, SVG and PNG]
 ```

 ---

 ## A note on colors and branding

 Every background here uses a placeholder color scheme that fits the theme.
-Before you use one on a real project, you'll almost certainly want to pull it into Figma and swap the accent color to match your organization's brand.
+If you want to customize it, pull the SVG into Figma and swap the accent color to match your organization's brand.
 The structure does the heavy lifting — the colors are easy to change.

-The icon stroke colors are also set to match each theme's accent.
+The icon stroke colors are set to match each theme's accent.
 If you change the accent color in the background, just do a global find-and-replace on the hex value in the icon SVGs and they'll update instantly.
+Or if you're working from the PNGs and need a color change, swap back to the SVG for that step.

 ---